Kriz-hub/Holiday-Dialysis/README.md

 The kidney patient needs 3 times a week dialysis in his own center, but also wants to have an opportunity to get on holiday.
 He needs to be informed which center he can choose and what they can offer him.
 So the website must be informing but not too corporate.
 He is in the mood for holiday and that mood should reflect the website.

+## The start
+On start I thought to make a website based on one big background picture of the rural area with a big title and subtitle, all to create that holiday dialyse feeling.
+With scrolling the information moves over te background picture.
+Than other pictures of specific dialyse treatment should appear in a carousel after some scrolling.
+The technique was inspired from this idea: https://valentina-b.github.io/par-excellance-restaurant/.

+In that first stage the mentor advised me to use smaller pictures and add more text, because the purpose of the website (atract guests who wants to book dialyse treatments) wasn't clear enough.
+Also he advised to use a Google Map image for a better understanding where the center is situated.
+So my idea at the beginning changed a lot, see also the "Skeleton Section" for that change.

 ## Research

 I googled for dutch sites of dialysis centers to get the right feel and if I can learn from it.
 The websites appears to be not always that great: